annaquaglieri16/annaweb/content/project/rladies/index.md

   url: https://www.youtube.com/channel/UClC5yNEjMoE3MmbK-mrV8Ow?app=desktop
 ---

+[R-Ladies Melbourne](https://r-ladiesmelbourne.github.io/), founded in 2016, is Australia’s first R programming community dedicated to supporting women and allies in the field.
+As a founding committee member and President in 2017–2018, I contributed to the group’s growth and success until stepping down from organizing in 2023.
-The group, founded in 2016, is the first R Programming community for women and supporters in Australia.
-I was the main organiser of the group in 2017/2018 where we organised 12 events (workshops, seminars and networking nights).
-During that period we also defined the structure to become a not-for-profit association; provided funding for women to attend the useR! conference; gained a new sponsor, Nous Group, and renewed sponsorship from CSL.
+As I stepped down as President in 2018, I reflected on the achievements of that year in this blog post: R-Ladies Melbourne, when the group organized 12 impactful events, including workshops, seminars, and networking nights.
+Significant achievements from this period included establishing the structure to become a not-for-profit association, securing funding to support women attending the useR! conference, gaining a new sponsor, Nous Group, and renewing sponsorship from CSL.

-I summarized the R-Ladies achievement during that period in a blog post https://rladiesmelb2018.netlify.com/.
+Since its founding, the group has hosted over 80 events and grown to more than 2,500 members (see [Meetup](https://www.meetup.com/r-ladies-melbourne/) page), becoming a vibrant and thriving community.
+It fills me with immense pride and happiness to see the incredible women who continue to lead the group, organizing events and fostering inclusivity, ensuring its ongoing success eight years on.